 In certain cases where the child has need of helpful items, they are able to withdraw amounts from the total compensation for child injury claims.
 If this money is required, the child’s guardian or their parent must contact the court in writing to request the release of funds.

 In an adult, a major injury can cause a fair amount of trauma, for a child it can be much worse.
-It can be much harder to take in when these injuries have occurred as a result of someone else’s negligence.
+It can be much harder to take in when these injuries have occurred as a result of someone else’s negligence, such as a child accident at school, where you would assume they would be well taken care of.

 Serious injuries can have a life-altering and traumatic effect on both the injured party and the injured party’s family.
 In a second, lives are completely altered and both recuperation and recovery can be extensive.
 In the case of a child, especially, serious injuries can be traumatic for both child and parents, particularly when there is a possibility that the child’s future may be affected by the injuries.